Bucket List Kauai: 40 Unforgettable Things to See, Do, and Eat! 🌈🌺🍧

 Grab a cup of locally roasted coffee and a delicious breakfast sandwich and enjoy the relaxed island vibes.

-Cool off with a refreshing acai bowl at Little Fish Coffee, where bowls are loaded with fresh tropical fruit and granola.
-Itβs a healthy and tasty way to fuel your Kauai adventures.
+Cool off with a refreshing tropical smoothie at Little Fish Coffee.
+Fresh local ingredients include dragonfruit, mango, lilikoi, bananas, and agave.
+It’s a healthy and tasty way to fuel your Kauai adventures.

 27. Puka Dog